- Purchased, 1989

 Bill Hammond: Playing the Drums (3 August 2019 – 19 January 2020)

-Bill Hammond sailed to the remote Auckland Islands, south of Aotearoa New Zealand towards Antarctica, in 1989.
+“It’s bird land.
+You feel like a time-traveller, as if you have just stumbled upon it – primeval forests, rātās like Walt Disney would make.
+It’s a beautiful place, but it’s also full of ghosts, shipwrecks, death…” —Bill Hammond Bill Hammond sailed to the remote Auckland Islands, south of Aotearoa New Zealand towards Antarctica, in 1989.
 Its landscape made a profound impression on him.
 Lined up on cliffs, staring out at the ocean, the birds of the Auckland Islands were unafraid of people, and Hammond imagined that Aotearoa looked very similar before human habitation.
 Different stories and timeframes and images collide in his canvasses as if in a dream, or as if fragments of consciousness were projected on to a screen.
 “I don’t have a tight brief”, he says.
 “I fumble around history, picking up bits and pieces.”

-Gertrude Demain Hammond was a prolific London illustrator who was also active in exhibiting her watercolours.
-A Reading from Plato was shown at the Royal Academy in London in 1903 before coming to Christchurch for the 1906–07 New Zealand International Exhibition.
-There it was purchased by the avid local art collector James Jamieson, who with his brother William, ran one of the city’s largest construction companies.
+A Reading from Plato was shown at the Royal Academy in 1903 before being sent to Christchurch for the 1906–07 New Zealand International Exhibition, where it was purchased by local art collector James Jamieson who, with his brother William, ran one of the country’s largest construction companies.